Omer-Sella/nanoDataStorageGroup/README.md

-# Setting up, howto, and a cookbook for new students and staff at our research group https://dnastorage.doc.ic.ac.uk/
+# Setting up and cookbook for new students and staff at our research group https://dnastorage.doc.ic.ac.uk/

 ## Getting started with Department of Computing (DoC) GPU machines
 DoC has some GPU machines that can be accessed using